Introduction to AnaEE France

 The various governance bodies are already in place.

-AnaEE France integrates naturally into the AnaEE Europe project that is currently in its preparatory phase (2012 to 2015) and is part of the European Strategy Forum on Research Infrastructures (ESFRI) Roadmap.
+AnaEE France integrates naturally into the AnaEE Europe project that is currently in its implementation phase (2016 to 2018) and is part of the European Strategy Forum on Research Infrastructures (ESFRI) Roadmap.